 The Azure Function is only interested in a Blob Created event with a particular subject and content type (image .jpg).
 This will be apparent once you inspect the incoming event to the function.

-The same intelligence applies for the Logic App that is interested in the same event.
+The same intelligence applies to the Logic App that is interested in the same event.
 The WebHook subscribes to all the events and lacks any filters.

 The scenario solution